Wakeskating: History

 Wakeskating was pioneered by Thomas Horrell in the United States.
-Wakeskating has become urbanized due to the advent of the "winch", a mechanical device with a small horizontal shaft engine that holds a spool of rope and pulls the rope in at riding speed.
+Wakeskating has become urbanized due to the advent of the "winch", a mechanical device with a small horizontal shaft engine that holds a spool of rope and pulls the rope at riding speed.

-A wakeskate is an integral part of Wakeskating.
-There are five factors that differentiate one wakeskate from another.
-They are size, material, deck shape, deck surface and rocker type of a wakeskate.
+Wakeskates are characterised by five parameters: size, material, deck shape, deck surface and rocker type.

 Size

-The size of a wakeskate is determined by the weight of the rider.
-The smallest wakeskate is available in the size of 39 inches which are suitable for a rider with a weight of 180 pounds.
-The length of a wakeskate can be more than 41 inches which are best for riders with a weight of 250 pounds or more.
-Shorter wakeskates are easy to maneuver and can be easily flicked because of their lighter weight and smaller size.
-However, they are comparatively unstable as the rider lands on the surface of the water.
-Larger wakeskates offer more surface area that offers higher stability to the rider.
+The appropriate length for a wakeskate depends on the rider's weight.
+A 39-inch wakeskate is suitable for a 180-pound rider.
+A wakeskate 41 or more inches long is best for a riders weighing 250 pounds or more.
+Shorter, lighter wakeskates are easy to maneuver and can be easily flicked, but they are comparatively unstable as the rider lands on the surface of the water.
+Larger wakeskates with more surface area are more stable.

 Material

-A wakeskate is available in two types of material: wood and composite.
-Wood wakeskate consists of a wooden skate that is covered by marine grade epoxy that gives it a finished look and long life.
-However, the life of wood wakeskates is always shorter as compared to composite wakestakes because of the degradation of wood as a result of constant exposure to water.
-Thus, they do not usually come with any sort of manufacturer's warranty.
+Wakeskate may be made of wood, or a composite material.
+A wood wakeskate consists of a wooden skate coated with marine-grade epoxy that gives it a finished look and prolongs its life.
+However, wooden wakeskates do not last as long as composite ones as the wood degrades with constant exposure to water, and do not usually have a manufacturer's warranty.

-Composite wakeskates are more popular especially among the professional riders because of its lighter weight and longer life.
-They are completely made of synthetic materials that do not degrade quickly due to exposure to water.
-They are more expensive as compared to wood wakeskates.
+More expensive composite wakeskates, made of synthetic materials that do not degrade quickly with exposure to water, are more popular especially among professional riders because of their lighter weight and longer life.